paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 The Python Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Then we need to write some C code that defines the Python module that contains this function:
+Then we need to write some C code that defines the Python module that contains this function.
+The first is a data structure to define the Python functions in the module:

 .. code-block:: c